-https://www.sco.idaho.gov/web/sbe/sbeweb/nsf/pages/trvlpolicy.htm#PolicyThe travel budget includes some in-state travel necessary for meetings with program stakeholders, training, and emphasis patrols.
+The travel budget includes some in-state travel necessary for meetings with program stakeholders, training, and emphasis patrols.
 In-state per diem rates are used for all in-state travel when applicable.
 Rates are set by the State of Idaho.
 Below is the current state travel policy on per-diem rates.